Introduction: What is a good 500m split for beginners?

 Motivation and progress measurement

-The key to a better 500m time is continuity.
-Set yourself small, achievable goals, such as improving the time by 3 seconds with the same stroke rate.
-The AUGLETICS Eight Style helps you to track your progress by saving your training data and showing you how you are developing.
-Sharing your successes on social networks or training with friends can also be motivating.
+The key to a better 500m time is consistency.
+Set small, achievable goals, such as improving your time by 3 seconds at the same stroke rate.
+The AUGLETICS Eight Style helps you track your progress by storing your training data and showing you how you are developing.
+Sharing your achievements on social media or training with friends can also be motivating.
 The path to success is consistency.
-It is not necessarily linear.
-The average can vary from unit to unit, which is also due to the fact that you will not feel equally fit every day.
-But the consistency in your training will bring you closer to a faster 500m split.
-You will also see this in the lower heart rate at the same performance, which is an indication of the improvement of your endurance and fitness.
+However, it is not necessarily linear.
+Your average can vary from session to session, which is also related to the fact that you will not feel equally fit every day.
+But consistency in your training will bring you closer to a faster 500m average.
+You will also see this in your lower heart rate at the same performance level, which is an indicator of the improvement in your endurance and fitness.